The Honorable Dov S. Zakheim

-Dov S. Zakheim is Senior Vice President of Booz Allen Hamilton, a global strategy and technology consulting firm, where he is a leader in the Firm’s global defense practice, working with U.S. Combatant Commanders worldwide.
+Dov S. Zakheim is Senior Advisor at the Center for Strategic and International Studies at the CNA Corporation.
+Previously he was Senior Vice President of Booz Allen Hamilton, where he led the Firm’s support of U.S. Combatant Commanders worldwide.

-From 2001 to April 2004 he was Under Secretary of Defense (Comptroller) and Chief Financial Officer for the Department of Defense, serving as principal advisor to the Secretary of Defense on financial and budgetary matters, leading over 50, 000 staff, developing and managing the world’s largest budgets, and negotiating five major defense agreements with US allies and partners.
-From 2002-2004 he was DOD’s coordinator of civilian programs in Afghanistan.
-He also helped organize the 2003 New York (UN) and Madrid Donors conferences for Iraq reconstruction.
+From 2001 to April 2004, Dr. Zakheim was Under Secretary of Defense (Comptroller), and Chief Financial Officer for the Department of Defense (DoD), serving as principal advisor to the Secretary of Defense on financial and budgetary matters, leading over 50,000 staff, developing and managing the world’s largest budgets, and negotiating five major defense agreements with US allies and partners.
+From 2002-2004, Dr. Zakheim was DoD’s coordinator of civilian programs in Afghanistan.
+He also helped organize the 2003 New York (United Nations), and Madrid Donors conferences for Iraq reconstruction.

-From 1987 to 2001 he was both corporate vice president of System Planning Corporation, a technology and analysis firm based in Arlington, Va. and chief executive officer of its subsidiary, SPC International Corp.
+From 1987 to 2001, Dr. Zakheim was both corporate vice president of System Planning Corporation, a technology and analysis firm based in Arlington, Va., and chief executive officer of its subsidiary, SPC International Corp.
 During the 2000 presidential campaign, he served as a senior foreign policy advisor to then-Governor Bush.